nightscout/cgm-remote-monitor/CONTRIBUTING.md

 If you've fixed a but, please consider adding a unit test to the `/tests` folder that reproduces the original bug without the change.

+When adding new features that add confugration options, please ensure the `README` document is amended with information on the new configuration.

 ## Comments and issues

 We encourage liberal use of the comments, including images where appropriate.